invader-xo/lastfm-api-dart/README.md

 ```

 ## Project Status
-🚨 **This project is actively maintained, but contributions are welcome!** 🚨
+🚨 **This project is not actively maintained, but contributions are welcome!** 🚨

 ## License
 MIT License.
 See `LICENSE` for details.